PANDATD/PANDAS-CLI-assistant/README.md

 To use this assistant , Follow the following steps :-

 * You need to Download /clone this repository
-* after cloning the repo , Search the `run.sh  file for mac and linux users`.
+* after cloning the repo , Search the `run.sh  file for mac and linux users`and run `./run.sh`.
 * if you are using windows you find the file requirment.txt after the run the following commond ` pip install -r requirments.txt ` and type `python3 main.py` file on cmd or powershell